Home / More about TimeTabler

 |Entering the Basic Data about your school

-On the Tutorial Disc, all this data has been entered for you.
+In the Tutorial, all this data has been entered for you.

 simply means that you want to timetable: